OpenNeptune3D/OpenNept4une/Neptune 4 MCU Firmware/new-method/README.md

    ./mcu-swflash-install.sh
    ```

-4. **Run SoftwareFlash Script with the following options when prompted:**
+4. **Run SoftwareFlash Script with the following options (be sure to press , Q , then select "yes" when done):**

    ```
    ./mcu-swflash-run.sh